functionaldude/realtime-chat/WEB_SERVICE.md

 ### Get presigned upload URL (POST)
 This endpoint returns a presigned URL that can be used to upload a file to the Cloudflare R2 object storage.
-The current user's `sessionToken` is used to authenticate the request (via cookie or "session-token" header).
+The current user's [SessionToken](USER_DATABASE.md#sessiontoken) is used to authenticate the request (via cookie or "session-token" header).

 Request:
 ```kotlin